-Not only do you need to account for the most influential ranking factors, but you also have to avoid the dangers of making mistakes that could cost you your site.
+SEO requires addressing. many moving parts to get your website to rank on the first page of Google.
+Not only do you need to account for the most influential ranking factors, but you also have to publish pages to outperform your competition.
+As you work towards these objectives it’s imperative to avoid these 10 common SEO mistakes that could cost you time and money to correct.

-Whenever you publish a page on your site, the search engines need to crawl it in order to index the page and make it available in a search result.
-A “noindex” command will tell search engines to ignore the page completely and exclude if from the index.
+Whenever you publish a page on your site, search engines need to index the page and make it available in a search result.
+A “noindex” command will tell search engines to ignore the page completely and exclude if from its index.

 This tool will crawl your site and report the errors your website is generating as well as report all of your pages marked noindex.